-Most people think of desert islands as being a paradise, for the most part, if you have everything you need they are, on the other hand, if you get stranded on a desert island than you will need a couple of things in order to survive until you get rescued.
+Most people think of desert islands as being a paradise, for the most part, if you have everything you need then a desert island can be a paradise, on the other hand, if you get stranded on a desert island then you will need a couple of things in order to survive until you get rescued.

-Water will be extremely scarce on a desert island if you plan your trip there make sure to bring plentiful water.
-Altho you will find it impossible to carry enough water to the island on which you can survive for a longer period of time.
-You should also take into consideration that the humidity and temperatures on desert islands are higher then what you are used to, even simple tasks will make you sweat a lot.
+Water will be extremely scarce on a desert island if you plan your trip there make sure to bring plenty of water.
+Although you will find it impossible to carry enough water to the island on which you can survive for a longer period of time.
+You should also take into consideration that the humidity and temperatures on desert islands are higher than what you are used to, even simple tasks will make you sweat a lot.

-This way you will get fresh water altho you will need a lot of plastic bottles to get enough for your daily needs.
-In my recent article, How long can you store bottled water ( Home, Garage, Car ) you will find out how dangerous it can be drinking water from plastic bottles which have been exposed to sunlight for a longer period of time.
-Life straws would be a good addition to your survival tools, however, these can not filter out salt water as the salt molecules are a lot smaller than what it can filter out, if you want more information search around my site as I have an in-depth article about it.
+This way you will get fresh water although you will need a lot of plastic bottles to get enough for your daily needs.
+In my recent article, How long can you store bottled water? ( In your Home, Garage or Car ) you will find out how dangerous it can be to drink water from plastic bottles that have been exposed to sunlight for a longer period of time.
+Life straws would be a good addition to your survival tools, however, these can not filter out saltwater as the salt molecules are a lot smaller than what they can filter out, if you want more information search around my site as I have an in-depth article about it.

 Sunblock is an extremely important item to have on a desert island, but you will need a lot of it.
 Most of your food will come from the sea and you will probably spend a couple of hours in the water which will wash the sunblock off.
 My suggestion is to find a shaded place to fish and always wear a hat.
 In addition to this while, you are making your research on the desert island find out which plants can act as a sunblock.
 If you are a fan of survival movies then check out my recent article Best survival movies ( Top 18 ).